narendran/narendran.github.io/_posts/2015-6-4-mongo-vs-rethink.markdown

 For studying the read performance in both databases, the generated primary key fields were used for reading a single document.
 MongoDB generates a __id_ field and RethinkDB generates a _id_ field when a primary key is not part of the input document.

 <div style="background-color:rgba(0, 0, 200, 0.1); vertical-align: middle; padding:20px; margin: 10px; border-radius: 15px;">
-<b>Update:</b> The following readings were updated after the RethinkDB team reported about the problem with using "find()" to retrieve documents form mongoDB.
-The script has been updated to ensure that data is loaded to memory.
+<b>Update:</b> The following readings were updated after the RethinkDB team reported about the problem with using "find()" to retrieve documents from mongoDB.
+Based on that, the script used for measuring has been updated to ensure that data is loaded to memory.
 </div>

 MongoDB reads (cached) (Avg. : 270.77 us)	| 	MongoDB reads (not cached) (Avg. : 452.54 us)